Brett2thered/P3/STATUS.md

 ## 🚀 Ready to Continue

-The foundation is solid and ready for the next phase:
+The foundation is **rock-solid** and ready for the next phase:
 - ✅ Project structure in place
 - ✅ Complete data model layer
-- ✅ Full persistence system
+- ✅ Full persistence system with protocol abstraction
+- ✅ **SRP-compliant architecture** (refactored 2025-11-22)
+- ✅ **SOLID principles** compliance
+- ✅ **Comprehensive testing** with dependency injection
 - ⏭️ Ready for UI implementation (Step 3)

-All code is production-ready, well-tested, and follows Swift best practices.
+All code is production-ready, well-tested, and follows SOLID principles and Swift best practices.

+**Next UI Step:** Update ContentView and App entry point to use `AppViewModel` instead of deprecated `SessionViewModel`.